exercism/blog/posts/hello-world-machine.md

 ## Introduction

-*For the purpose of this article, all the code will be in Python.
+_For the purpose of this article, all the code will be in Python._

-"Hello, World!" is without a doubt the most famous program in the world, virtually anybody who learn to code have seen it at least once.
+"Hello, World!" is probably most famous program in the world, virtually anybody who's learned to code has written it at least once.
 Its simplicity and the friendly message being printed out to greet a newcomer often signify the first step into the wonderful world of programming.

-But for practical reason, it is often used as a first test basic to make sure that the computer language you are about to use is being installed and set up correctly, and the user understand the very basics of how to use it.
-And this is no difference here on Exercism.
+For practical reasons, it is often used to test that the user's environment is set up correctly, and that the they understand the very basics of the language.
+This is no different here on Exercism.

-The usual set up is a function (class/module) named `hello` with an included string of "Goodbye, Mars!" to be returned with a string "Hello, World!"
+On Exercism, you are provided with a function named `hello` that returns "Goodbye, Mars!".
+Your task is simply to return "Hello, World!" instead:

 ```python
 def hello():
     return 'Goodbye, Mars!'
 ```

-Next, I will attempt to solve this quandary using various methods that I could think of.
-And for narrative purpose, I will refer to this simple function as *the* MACHINE!! whose only job is returning a greeting of : "Hello, World!".
-Let's see where it goes.
+Next, I will attempt to solve this problem using various methods that I could think of.
+For narrative purposes, I will refer to this simple function as *the* MACHINE!! whose only job is to return a "Hello, World!" greeting.
+Let's see where this goes.

 #### The Traditional